timmbogner/Farm-Data-Relay-System/README.md

 Future plans are to include as many types of nodes and front end modules as I can fathom.
 I'm also working on sketches to remotely adjust irrigation/ventilation, as well as an idea for RGB lanterns, with colors controlled by FDRS.

 ## Thank you
 ...very much for checking out my project!
 There are a few topics I've glossed over here that I intend to elaborate on in the future.
 If you have any questions, please feel free to contact me at bogner1@gmail.com.
+If you have any extra money laying around, you could [https://www.paypal.com/donate/?business=F2MYGWWTGG5PN&no_recurring=0&item_name=Anything+helps%21&currency_code=USD](send it to me via this link).
+I'm a farmer by occupation, and donations would help me to spend more time developing farm gadgets over the winter months.

-A big thank you to both ***Sola Gratia Farm*** and ***The IDEA Store*** of *Urbana, IL, USA*, without whom this project would not exist.
+A big thank you to both [***Sola Gratia Farm***](https://www.solagratiacsa.com/) and ***The IDEA Store*** of *Urbana, IL, USA*, without whom this project would not exist.

+[Random Nerd Tutorials](https://randomnerdtutorials.com/) was also an indispensable source of ESP knowledge.

 [***In loving memory of Gay Holman, an extraordinary individual.***](https://www.facebook.com/CFECI/posts/2967989419953119)